Hercegati/pre-thesis_project/README.md

 ## 🇬🇧 English Description

 This repository contains my pre-thesis independent laboratory project completed within the BSc Electrical Engineering program at BME.
 The project focuses on direction-of-arrival (DoA) estimation using a linear equidistant antenna array and compares two methods: the classical Fourier-based approach and the Capon minimum-variance technique.

+The project is carried out at the Department of Broadband Infocommunications and Electromagnetic Theory (HVT).

 ### Scope and Structure